ReZeroE/AnilistPython/README.md

 ![alt text](https://i.imgur.com/uGzW7vr.jpg)

 ## Upcoming Version 1.1 Overview

+Version 0.1.1 has now been completed and has entered its testing phase.
+It should be released in a few days.

-This upcoming update for AnilistPython will result in a moderate change in the library's archetecture for increased efficiency and speed.
-Certain function names have been slightly altered and these changes will be documented properly once the new version is released.
-In addition to this, The new version will also include prebuilt anime databases to (1) alleviate AniList's APIv2 rate limit issue and (2) Inialize support for offline anime data retrieval
+The new version for AnilistPython will result in a moderate change in the library's archetecture for increased efficiency and speed.
+Various features has also been added to the library.
+Listed below are some of the main additions and alterations made to the library.

-Furthermore, the following new features will be included in the upcoming version:
-1. Manga and Anime Studio data retrieval support
+**New features**:
-2. Anime search by genres, seasons, and/or release years - BETA
+1. Anime search by genre, year, and/or average score (finally!)

-I am a full-time uni student so the development on this will be slow.
-I'will try to push out these new updates once every few months.
+2. Offline anime retrieval support for anime - BETA
+3. Manga search support
+4. Auto setup feature that help new python programmers to setup required libraries automatically

+Optimization and updates:
+1. The lib now possess its own prebuild anime database!
+2. Anime, manga, and character search functions have all been optimized, making searches faster!
+3. Improved the deepsearch feature in `.get_anime()`.
+4. Manually selecting results feature is now a parameter instead of a seperate function (see usage below).

 <br/>